Brandon Todd (politician): First term

 During his campaign, Todd said that he opposed awarding the operation of DC's prisons to a controversial private management company.
 After his election, Todd said that the council should not be involved in awarding the contract.

 While campaigning, Todd was one of the few candidates who did not oppose pop-ups, or housing extensions above the original height.
 After winning office and in the wake of community protests, he said he was "not outright opposed to pop-ups but that he wanted to find a balance between new housing units and neighbors' concerns."

 In 2016, amid community opposition Todd announced his support for Mayor Bowser's plan to open a homeless shelter in Ward 4, hoping that it would be used as a catalyst for economic development.

 After a building was condemned in Ward 4 and its residents forced to vacate the property, Todd was described as not helpful.
 A spokesperson for Todd said he was aware of the condemnation.

 In April 2017, the DC Auditor announced that it was conducting an investigation into the financing of Todd's 2015 special election campaign.
-As a result, Todd was fined $5,100 dollars by the office of campaign finance, which he paid in-full.
+As a result, Todd was fined $5,100 by the office of campaign finance, which he paid in-full.
 Todd was unable to substantiate donations of over $100,000 and failed to report $34,000 in donations.
 While the investigation was underway during the 2016 general election, it was not disclosed.

-On November, 2017, Todd supported legislation that would jump-start economic development and revitalization along the Kennedy Street Corridor.
+In November 2017, Todd supported legislation that would jump-start economic development and revitalization along the Kennedy Street Corridor.